If you’re headed for the upcoming 2022 World Cup, be armed with this comprehensive guide on the specific visitor rules.

-The 2022 World Cup in Qatar will take place this November, and fans around the world have questions.
+The 2022 World Cup in Qatar begins next month, and fans around the world have questions.
 Can you drink alcohol in Qatar?
 Can you hold hands?
 How do you even get into the Islamic Gulf state?
-Here’s a visitor guide to the very specific rules at the Qatar World Cup 2022.
+Here’s a guide for visitors on the very specific rules at the Qatar World Cup 2022.

 Here is a guide on rules and customs in Qatar for fans at the tournament between November 20 and December 18.

 A visitor’s guide to Qatar World Cup 2022

 Qatar is expecting at least one million people to visit during the World Cup and has said that only people with a Hayya fan pass and a match ticket can enter the country.
 Each ticket holder can invite three people but they will have to pay an entry fee of 500 riyals ($140).

 Once a match ticket is bought and accommodation reserved, fans must register online for the Hayya card which acts as a visa, match ticket, and free pass for transport and emergency medical treatment.

 Alcohol is severely restricted to mainly foreign residents aged over 21.
 Passengers cannot bring alcohol into the country.
 Residents need a permit to buy beer, wine and spirits for home consumption at two government-run stores.
 Residents and fans will be able to go to more than 30 hotels and restaurants where drinks are allowed and a beer can cost at least $10.